Violet Bent Backwards over the Grass

 Violet Bent Backwards over the Grass is the debut book by American singer-songwriter Lana Del Rey.
-A poetry collection featuring over 30 original poems and photography, including "13 longer poems" and several short pieces, the collection is Del Rey's first published work and was released by Simon & Schuster on September 29, 2020.
+The poetry collection, featuring over 19 original poems, 10 haikus and photography, including "13 longer poems" and several short pieces, is Del Rey's first published work and was released by Simon & Schuster on September 29, 2020.

 In December 2019, Del Rey announced that she would be releasing a spoken word album to accompany the book, also featuring music by American producer Jack Antonoff, which was set to be released in January 2020.
-Following a delay due to personal problems, the album was ultimately released on July 28, 2020 through Interscope/Polydor.
+Following a delay due to personal problems, the album was ultimately released on July 28, 2020 through Interscope and Polydor.
 The cover artwork, a painting of an orange tree by artist Erika Lee Sears, was released in April 2020.
 The final release dates for the book were announced on July 9, 2020, with the album being released on July 28, 2020, and the hardcover book to follow on September 29, 2020.
 Half of the proceeds from the book will go to the Navajo Water Project.

 Background and development

 Since her musical beginnings, Del Rey has expressed how she has been inspired by poetry, with Walt Whitman and Allen Ginsberg being instrumental to her songwriting.
-Del Rey has written several poems which she has used as spoken monologues in her music videos and short films, the most notable being the lengthier, melancholic pieces featured Ride (2012) and Tropico (2013), in the latter of which she also recited poems from Whitman's Leaves of Grass.
+Del Rey has written several poems which she used as spoken monologues in her music videos and short films, the most notable being the lengthier, melancholic pieces featured in Ride (2012), and Tropico (2013), in the latter of which she also recited poems from Whitman's Leaves of Grass.

 In 2018, Del Rey announced her intention to release a book of poetry.
 She explained how, following some writer's block while beginning work on Norman Fucking Rockwell!
 (2019) in 2017, she had begun writing poetry.

 Shortly afterwards, Del Rey revealed she would be binding the book herself and be selling copies for as little as a dollar.
 When asked why the book would be so inexpensive, Del Rey replied "because my thoughts are priceless."
-However, Lana's original plans changed when Simon & Schuster acquired the rights and published the book regularly and at a standard price.
+However, Del Rey's original plans changed when Simon & Schuster acquired the rights and published the book regularly and at a standard price.

-During her promotional cycle of Norman Fucking Rockwell!, Del Rey described the book as consisting of "thirteen long poems", though she has teased shorter pieces on social media since, including "Never to Heaven", "Happy", and "Quiet Waiter-Blue Forever," among other pieces.
+During her promotional cycle of Norman Fucking Rockwell!, Del Rey described the book as consisting of "thirteen long poems", though she has teased shorter pieces on social media since, including "Never to Heaven", "Happy", and "Quiet Waiter-Blue Forever", among other pieces.

+Del Rey explained her process for writing poetry turned out to be notably different from her process for writing music.
+She said:

+The title itself is from a line in one of Del Rey's favourite poems she has written.
+The full line being: